03 Apr Natural Burial – A Tranquil Space, a Beautiful Place

 THE NATURAL BURIAL EXPERIENCE

 As a Celebrant, I have conducted many Celebrations of Life at Higher Ground Meadow and each time I have had the privilege of taking the service in the beautifully converted barn.
 In winter the log burner is welcoming.
 In summer, the sun shines through the windows.
 You can then appreciate the panoramic views that just go on forever and as a result, you can’t help but feel healed.

 If you ever get a chance to visit, I would urge you to do it.
-If you plan on being buried there, make Blossom Ceremonies THE CELEBRANT to take the service, you won’t be disappointed.
+If you plan on being buried there then make Blossom Ceremonies THE CELEBRANT to take the service because you won’t be disappointed.

 A Natural End

 Don’t lay me in some gloomy churchyard shaded by a wall